Is GPS Tracking of Employees Legal? What Crew Owners Should Know

 Location is captured at the clock-in punch, not continuously

 This is the part that matters most for the legal question.
-Clox does not run a background tracker that follows a phone through the day.
-It reads location at the moment a worker clocks in or out, checks it against the job site, and that is it.
-There is no trail of where someone went at lunch, because Clox never asked.
+Clox doesn't run a background tracker that follows a phone through the day.
+It reads location at the moment a worker clocks in or out, checks it against the job site, and that's it.
+There's no trail of where someone went at lunch, because Clox never asked.

 How the geofence itself works is simple.
 A manager draws a radius around a worksite on a map, with a sensible default around 200 meters that you can adjust.
 When the fence is enforced for a worker, a clock-in from outside it is blocked at the punch, so the off-site punch is never created.
 Most tools only warn.
 Clox blocks.